Sewer56/Reloaded.WPF/Docs/Getting-Started.md

 Inheriting pages is the same as inheriting windows, in this case, you should make the pages inherit `ReloadedPage` instead.

+Inheriting the page class provides you page support for animations on entry and exit.

 #### e.g. ProcessPage.xaml

 ```xml